Iraqi authorities say a car bomb attack at a market has killed at least 14 people and wounded dozens of others in central Iraq.

 Police officials said the Saturday night attack took place when a pickup truck exploded at the entrance of a wholesale fruit and vegetable market in the city of Samarra.

-At least 30 people were wounded in the attack.
+At least 30 people were wounded.

 Deadly violence has climbed to its highest level since 2008, and analysts express fears that Iraq is sliding back into a Sunni-Shi'ite civil war.